SteffChef/leezencounter/README.md

 # Hardware

-We used [this](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) MCU with the [XIAO Wio-SX1262 LoRa module](https://www.seeedstudio.com/Wio-SX1262-with-XIAO-ESP32S3-p-5982.html).
+We used the [XIAO ESP32-S3 Sense](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) MCU with the [XIAO Wio-SX1262 LoRa module](https://www.seeedstudio.com/Wio-SX1262-with-XIAO-ESP32S3-p-5982.html).
 The default camera module of the ESP32-S3 was replaced by the OV5640 21mm 160 degrees one, which enabled the capturing of wider images and higher resolutions.

 A custom 3D-printed case for the hardware was designed for mounting purposes.